The Neighbours

 TORONTO / KITCHENER

-This Green Light Arts production has been invited to be part of Tarragon Theatre’s 2025-26 Season.
+This production was invited to be part of Tarragon Theatre’s 2025-26 Season.

 Nicolas Billon is an award-winning Canadian playwright and screenwriter whose works have been staged worldwide and translated into multiple languages.
 His debut play The Elephant Song premiered at the Stratford Festival in 2004 and was later adapted into a feature film, earning him a Canadian Screen Award and a Writers Guild of Canada Award.
 His acclaimed triptych Iceland, Butcher, and Fault Lines won the 2013 Governor General’s Literary Award for Drama.
 Raised in Montreal and now based in Waterloo, Billon is recognized as one of Canada’s most compelling theatrical voices.
 Billon’s play The Neighbours premiered in 2019 with Theatre Office Natori in Japan.
 N.B.